The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 The revelatory nature of this quote cannot be overstated.
 As previously mentioned, the human individual, when conceived of in atomistic terms, is an abstraction.
 Rather than entering into society of its own volitional will, the human individual emerges as an infant into a world littered by power relations and concentric group identities.

-How can this individual hope to assert its “natural right” to engage in free trade, usury, and sodomy if it is “oppressed” by the circumscribing rules of intermediate power-centres, such as the Church and the Nobility.
+How can this individual hope to assert its “natural right” to engage in free trade, usury, and sodomy if it is “oppressed” by the circumscribing rules of intermediate power-centres, such as the church and the nobility.
 Well, the aforementioned endeavours will continue to be curtailed by strictures of intermediate power without the assistance of a greater power.

 It is at this point that the alliance between the state and the individual becomes transparent.
-Both have a mutual interest in weakening intermediate power.
-The state (whether in its Democratic or Monarchical) form stands to gain from an increase in its power; it is no longer limited by the Nobility’s ancient rights and privileges.
+Both have a mutual interest in weakening the intermediate power.
+The state (whether in its democratic or monarchical) form stands to gain from an increase in its power; it is no longer limited by the nobility’s ancient rights and privileges.

 The individual, through its pact with the state, has been liberated from the petty-tyranny of intermediate power; without comprehending that it has walked straight into the clutches of a greater, self-effacing power – the very power which ensured its liberation from petty-tyrants: the state.